dermesser/libsocket/README.md

 If you want to install both libsocket and libsocket++, simply use this command:
 	# make install

-This installs the SOs libsocket.so and libsocket++.so to /usr/lib/.
+This installs the SOs libsocket.so and libsocket++.so to /usr/lib/ and the header files to /usr/include/libsocket.
 If you want to change this path, use this command:

 	# LIBPATH=/path/to/lib/ make -e install